Edward Olivares Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.61 team ERA ranks eighth among all MLB pitching staffs.
+- The Rangers have the eighth-ranked team ERA among all league pitching staffs (3.52).

-- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- Rangers pitchers combine to give up the third-fewest home runs in baseball (12 total, 0.7 per game).

-- Eovaldi gets the start for the Rangers, his fourth of the season.
-He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.
+- Perez makes the start for the Rangers, his fourth of the season.
+He is 2-1 with a 2.87 ERA and 16 strikeouts through 15 2/3 innings pitched.

-- The righty's last time out came on Thursday against the Kansas City Royals, when he went five innings, surrendering six earned runs while allowing 10 hits.
+- The lefty's most recent time out was on Saturday against the Houston Astros, when he tossed five innings, surrendering two earned runs while giving up five hits.

-- The 33-year-old has a 6.32 ERA and 10.9 strikeouts per nine innings in three games this season, while allowing a batting average of .323 to opposing hitters.
+- The 32-year-old has amassed an ERA of 2.87, with 9.2 strikeouts per nine innings, in three games this season.
+Opponents have a .290 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.